When are you scheduled?

 All children of the parish in grades 3 - 5 are welcome to sing in the Christmas & Easter Choir.
 This choir rehearses during the three weeks leading up to the Vigil of the Nativity, and sings at the 4:00 p.m.
 Mass on Christmas Eve or the three weeks leading up to Easter, and sing at the 9:00 a.m.
 Mass on Easter morning.

 The Church considers the Mass as the greatest possible prayer of intercession insofar as it is the perfect offering of Christ to the Father by making present the paschal mystery of his death and resurrection.

 Because of the particular role of the priest as mediator between God and man, acting “in persona Christi” when offering the holy sacrifice of the Mass, it is usually considered that special graces may be obtained when he applies the Mass to a particular intention.

 The faithful generally make an offering, called a stipend, to the priest in order to apply the Mass to a specific intention.
 By making this offering, the faithful, by parting with something that is their won, associate themselves more intimately with Christ who offers himself in the sacred Host, and obtain thereby more abundant fruits (See Pope Paul VI’s letter “Firma in Traditione” of June 13, 1974).
 The stipend for saying a Mass is $10.00.
-Mass Intentions for the new year, 2020 will open at the end of October.
+Mass Intentions for the new year, 2023 will open November 1st 2022.
 The date will be listed in the bulletin along with updated information on the availability of Masses per family.